DIY Conversation Heart Candy Recipe

 You’ll also need food-safe color markers to write the captions on the hearts.
 You can find them in gourmet cookware stores or online.

-Game plan: The finished candy takes 2 days to dry completely, so plan accordingly.... read more
+Game plan: The finished candy takes 2 days to dry completely, so plan accordingly.
+Also, you can flavor and color the candy... read more

 For the candy dough: